monero-project/monero/README.md

 This section contains general instructions for debugging failed installs or problems encountered with Monero.
 First ensure you are running the latest version built from the github repo.

-## Obtaining Stack Traces and Core Dumps on Unix Systems
+## Obtaining stack traces and core dumps on Unix systems

 We generally use the tool `gdb` (GNU debugger) to provide stack trace functionality, and `ulimit` to provide core dumps in builds which crash or segfault.